Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: PDEs induced by the valuation problem for vulnerable contracts

-Note that by assumption $\alpha_S\geq0$, hence the funding policy $\alpha^\ast$ is only viable when $\kappa\in[-1,0]$ which corresponds to the case where the stock price $S$ falls whenever counterparties 1 and 2 default: this is the most realistic case in practice and is usually referred to as \emph{wrong-way risk}; from equation \eqref{eq:default-correlation} in Proposition \ref{prop:default-correlation} we observe this implies negative correlation between $S$ and the default process $J$.
+We have assumed $\alpha_S\geq0$ hence the funding policy $\upalpha^\star$ is only viable when $\kappa\in[-1,0]$ which corresponds to the case where the stock price $S$ falls whenever counterparties 1 and 2 default: this is the most likely (and interesting) case in practice.
+Therefore we assume $\kappa\leq0$ from now on.

-We call $\alpha^\ast$ the \emph{linearising funding policy}, in particular the strategy for the bonds $(\alpha_1^\ast,\alpha_2^\ast)$ generalizes \citet{BurgardKjaer2011} in which the authors consider the specific case $\alpha=1$.
-Equation \eqref{eq:linear-stock-funding} is equivalent to funding all exposure to the stock price $S$ through repurchase agreements; on the other hand, equations \eqref{eq:linear-bond1-funding}-\eqref{eq:linear-bond2-funding} imply half of the total exposure to the defaultable bonds is financed using repos.
+We call $\upalpha^\star$ the \emph{linearising funding policy}.
+In particular, the strategy for the bonds $(\alpha_1^\star,\alpha_2^\star)$ generalizes \citet{BurgardKjaer2011} in which the authors consider the specific case $\alpha=1$.
+Equation \eqref{eq:linear-stock-funding} is equivalent to funding all exposure to the stock price $S$ through repurchase agreements except the default profit-and-loss $\Delta S$.
+On the other hand, equations \eqref{eq:linear-bond1-funding}-\eqref{eq:linear-bond2-funding} imply half of the total exposure to the defaultable bonds is financed using repos.
 These assumptions are consistent with standard market practice whereby participants, in particular large derivative dealers, tend to fund hedging portfolios using repos.

-Assuming the recovery function $z$ is independent from the pre-default function $v$, the PDE \eqref{eq:pricing-pde-linearized} is now linear because the term within the minimum operator does not depend any longer on the unknown function.
+Assuming the MTM function $m$ is independent from the pre-default function $v$, the PDE \eqref{eq:pricing-pde-linearised} is now linear because the term within the minimum operator does not depend any longer on the unknown function.